-- 🏮 Hoi An Guide: 3-Day Itinerary + Best Things To Do
+- 🏮 Hoi An Guide: 11 Great Things To Do + 3-Day Itinerary

-- 👗 My Hoi An Tailor Experience: Tips and What To Know
+- 👗 My Hoi An Tailor Experience: Prices and What To Know

 - 🍜 Hanoi Travel Guide: 14 Great Things To Do, Eat and Maybe Skip

-- 💰 Trip to Vietnam Cost: 2023 Travel Budget Breakdown
+- 💰 Trip to Vietnam Cost: 2024 Budget Breakdown

 - 💧 How to Deep Water Solo in Vietnam: What to Know + Tips